 Two months ago I spent my entire day working on my novel, drinking copious amounts of coffee, and sometimes getting dressed to do the aforementioned at a coffee shop instead of in my PJ’s at home.
 Usually when I’ve run out of said coffee.
 Okay only when I run out of said coffee.

 But then the world came crashing down, while not quite so abruptly it still happened.
 My youngest sister doesn’t make good choices.
 She was living with a convicted felon who was arrested multiple times for reckless endangerment of his own daughter, not to mention a little birdy told us he was being watched by the local PD for selling drugs.
-Oh and did I mention he has obvious meth mouth?
+Oh, and did I mention he has obvious meth mouth?
 Also, if that wasn’t enough to make you shiver: she’s sleeping with a registered sex offender behind the first guys back!
-There are some more details to the story but for now this is enough to paint a pretty, pretty picture in all of your lovely minds.
+There are some more details to the story but for now, this is enough to paint a pretty, pretty picture in all of your lovely minds.

 Leia is not quite two years old.
 I’m sure some good parent would spit out some magic number here like “Leia is 23 months old.”
-Actually she’s damn near two so knock it off.
-Luke on the other hand is three and some change, a strapping young lad.
+Actually, she’s damn near two so knock it off.
+Luke, on the other hand, is three and some change, a strapping young lad.
 The two of them share everything.
 Including boogers.
 And they didn’t come gift wrapped with a bow.

-Can I take a moment and say that jumping into a parental roll without any sort of build up to it fucking sucks.
+Can I take a moment and say that jumping into a parental role without any sort of build up to it fucking sucks.
 I love them – and don’t ever think I’m doing this with a gun to my head.
 I know where the door is and I know how to use it.
 It doesn’t change the fact that, truth be told being a parent is hard and children are little assholes.

 Luke gets put on timeout a lot.
 A LOT – A LOT.
 His latest game has been telling his sister to do things he’s just been told not to.